tongson/taarr/README.md

 ## Sudo

 When called as `rrs`, asks for a `sudo` password for the remote user.
+Similar to the ansible options `--become -K`.

 # Audit Trail